2.27. Macros¶

 def abstract visit ( prog:ProgramPtr; mod:Module?; expr:smart_ptr<ExprCallMacro> ) : ExpressionPtr

-from the daslib/apply is an example of such macro:
+apply from daslib/apply is an example of such a macro:

 [call_macro(name="apply")] // apply(value, block)